crixer18/lilium-digital-garden-jekyll/docs/set-up-lilium.md

 <h3 id="create">Create your digital garden</h3>

-If you already have Jekyll installd in your pc, all you have to do is **make a copy of [Lilium template reposiory from GitHub](https://github.com/crixer18/lilium-digital-garden-jekyll)** and use it to create a new website.
+If you already have Jekyll on your pc, all you have to do is **make a copy of [Lilium template reposiory from GitHub](https://github.com/crixer18/lilium-digital-garden-jekyll)** and use it to create a new website.

 To make a copy of the repository I suggest you to "fork" mine, so you can find the Lilium template in your GitHub account.

 ![GitHub clone repository](/imgs/how-to-1.png)

-In this image you see my repository's.
+In this image you can see my repository's.
 Yours will be similar but intead of "crixer18/giardino" there will be your user name and the name of the repository which contains the template.

 From there you can clone the repository on your pc using terminal.